 We sell the majority of our products through a direct sales force.
-In 2018, we launched our TVS strategy, which we believe to be foundational to maintaining and growing our Titanium Technologies business.
-Our TVS strategy establishes a commercial framework that allows us to focus on enhancing durable, value-oriented customer relationships, while providing customers access to a predictable and reliable supply of high-quality TiO2.
-Customers can purchase Ti-PureTM TiO2 either through long-term contracts or through Ti-PureTM Flex.
-Launched in 2019, Ti-PureTM Flex is an innovative channel that provides customers the unique ability to purchase Ti-PureTM TiO2 via our web-based portal, the first of its kind in the industry.
+We continue to build on our commercial strategy to optimize our performance through TiO_2 market cycles while remaining closely connected to our customer needs.
+Our strategy establishes a commercial framework that allows us to focus on enhancing durable, value-oriented customer relationships, while providing customers access to a predictable and reliable supply of high-quality TiO_2 .
+Customers can purchase Ti-PureTM TiO_2 either through long-term contracts or through Ti-PureTM TiO_2 via our web-based portal, the first of its kind in the industry.
 To further expand our reach beyond these sales channels, we also utilize third-party sales agents and distributors.

-${ m TiO_2}$ pigment represents a significant raw material cost for our direct customers, and as a result, purchasing decisions are often made by our customers' senior management teams. ${ m TiO_2}$ pigment, however, is only a small fraction of the cost when considering certain end-use applications, especially in segments with larger value chain players, such as specialty coatings, plastics, and laminates applications.
+TiO_2 pigment represents a significant raw material cost for many of our customers, and as a result, purchasing decisions are often made by our customers' senior management teams.
+TiO_2 pigment, however, is only a small fraction of the cost when considering certain end-use applications, especially in segments with larger value chain players, such as specialty coatings, plastics, and laminates applications.
 Our sales organization works to develop and maintain close relationships with key decision makers in our value chain.
 In addition to close purchasing relationships, our sales and technical service teams work together to develop relationships with all layers of our customers' organizations to ensure that we meet our customers' commercial and technical requirements.
 When appropriate, we collaborate closely with customers to solve formulation or application problems by modifying product characteristics or developing new product grades.

-To ensure efficient distribution, we have a large fleet of railcars, which are predominantly used for outbound distribution of products in the U.S. and Canada.
-A dedicated logistics team, along with external partners, continually optimizes the assignment of our transportation equipment for each product line and geographic region to maximize utilization and maintain an efficient supply chain.
+To ensure efficient distribution, we maintain a fleet of railcars which are predominantly used for distribution of products in the U.S. and Canada and utilize third-party truck and ocean carriers.
+A dedicated logistics team along with external partners continually assess and optimize the assignment of our transportation equipment for each product line and geographic region to maximize utilization and maintain an efficient supply chain.